 We learned before how to erase the content of an instance, it is very easy to start again on an empty area.
 We may also need the previous drawing to continue the animation.

-This is possible thanks to the two options (active by default) in the Timeline : Auto break instance () and Auto create instance ().
+This is possible thanks to the following options (activated by default) which are to be found in the Timeline: Auto break instance () and Auto create instance ().

-• You can also use the little grey strip on the right of the instance and stretch it to the wished number of instances (15for example) :
+• You can also use the little grey strip on the right of an instance and stretch it to the wished number of instances (15 for example):

 By releasing the click, the Increase Layer Length window will appear.